On this page

 Reconstruction after breast-conserving surgery

-Women who have part of their breast removed (breast-conserving surgery) do not usually need breast reconstruction.
+People who have part of their breast removed (breast-conserving surgery) do not usually need breast reconstruction.

-Decisions about breast reconstruction
+Decisions about breast reconstruction surgery

 Smoking and breast reconstruction

-There are different types of breast reconstruction.
-The new breast shape (s) can be made using a breast implant, or tissue taken from another part of your body.
-Some women may have a combination of both.
+New breast shapes can be made using a breast implant, or tissue taken from another part of your body or a combination of both.